 About the Author

 Dr. Brandon Brunner is an experienced dentist who has been working in the field for nearly two decades!
-He earned his dental doctorate from the University of Minnesota School of Dentistry and has completed more the 400 hours of continuing education, focusing on TMJ treatment, sleep disorders, and more!
+He earned his dental doctorate from the University of Minnesota School of Dentistry and has completed more than 400 hours of continuing education, focusing on TMJ treatment, sleep disorders, and more!
 Currently, he is a proud member of the American Academy of Orofacial Pain among other professional organizations.
-To learn more about TMJ dysfunction or to schedule a consultation at his office in Brookfield, visit his website or call (262) 330-8761.
+To learn more about TMJ dysfunction or to schedule a consultation at his TMJ office in Wauwatosa, visit his website or call (414) 775-2535.